machine-learning-glossary/glossary/jekyll/content/terms/distributional-similarity.md

 Distributional similarity is the idea that the meaning of words can be understood from their context.

-This should not be confused with the term *distributed repreesntation*, which refers to the idea of representing information with relatively dense vectors as opposed to a one-hot representation.
+This should not be confused with the term *distributed representation*, which refers to the idea of representing information with relatively dense vectors as opposed to a one-hot representation.